StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### Elasticsearch

-Telemetry data from push-based and pull-based integrations are stored in Elasticsearch indexes.
+Telemetry data from push-based integrations is stored in Elasticsearch indexes.
 The naming of indexes and the fields within them are entirely based on the data retrieved from the external source system.

 - ???